Lily Allen

-Lily Rose Beatrice Allen (born 2 May 1985) is an English singer-songwriter and actress.
-She is the daughter of actor Keith Allen and film producer Alison Owen.
-Her music career began in 2005 when she made some of her vocal recordings public on Myspace and the publicity resulted in airplay on BBC Radio 1 and a contract with Regal Recordings.
-Her first mainstream single, "Smile", reached number one on the UK Singles Chart in July 2006.
-Her debut record, Alright, Still, was well received, selling over 2.6 million copies worldwide and bringing Allen nominations at the Grammy Awards, the Brit Awards, and the MTV Video Music Awards.
+Lily Rose Beatrice Allen (born 2 May 1985) is an English singer, songwriter, and actress.
+Her accolades include a Brit Award, alongside nominations for a Grammy Award and a Laurence Olivier Award.

+Allen's musical career began in 2005 when she was signed to Regal Recordings and began publishing her vocal recordings on the social networking site Myspace.
+Their popularity resulted in airplay on BBC Radio 1.
+Her 2006 debut commercial single, "Smile", reached number one on the UK Singles Chart by July of that year and received double Platinum certification by the British Phonographic Industry (BPI).
+Allen's debut studio album, Alright, Still (2006), was met with positive critical reception, peaked at number two on the UK Albums Chart, and sold over 2.6 million copies worldwide.
+The album also yielded a Grammy Award nomination for Best Alternative Music Album and spawned the follow-up singles "LDN" and "Alfie".

-In 2009, her second studio album—It's Not Me, It's You—saw a genre shift, having more of an electropop feel, rather than the ska and reggae influences of the first one.
-The album debuted at number one on the UK Albums Chart and the Australian ARIA Charts and was well received by critics, noting the singer's musical evolution and maturity.
-It spawned the hit singles "The Fear", "Not Fair" and "Fuck You".
+Her second studio album, It's Not Me, It's You (2009), debuted atop the UK Albums Chart and the Australian ARIA Charts, and spawned the singles "The Fear", "Not Fair" and "Fuck You".
 This success saw her receive the Brit Award for British Female Solo Artist at the 2010 Brit Awards.
 Allen and Amy Winehouse were credited with starting a process that led to the "year of the women" media label in 2009 that saw five female artists making music of "experimentalism and fearlessness" nominated for the Mercury Prize.
-She has released two further albums: Sheezus (2014), which debuted at number one on the UK Albums Chart, and No Shame (2018) debuting at number eight.
+Her third album, Sheezus (2014), peaked atop the UK Albums Chart once more, while her fourth album, No Shame (2018), peaked at number eight.
+Her fifth and most recent album, West End Girl (2025), peaked at number two and was met with broad critical acclaim.

 Allen also ventured into other careers; in 2008, she hosted her own television talk show, Lily Allen and Friends, on BBC Three before launching her own record label, In the Name Of, in 2011.
 In 2018, Allen released her autobiographical book, My Thoughts Exactly.
+Her personal life, including an affair with Liam Gallagher and hiring female prostitutes, has attracted media attention.
 As an actress, Allen appeared in the 2019 film How to Build a Girl.
 In 2021, she made her West End debut in the new play 2:22 A Ghost Story, for which she received a Laurence Olivier Award nomination for Best Actress.
+She is a daughter of actor Keith Allen and film producer Alison Owen.